 PiTaKa or Pinansyal na Talino at Kaalaman is a requirement for every Overseas Filipinos in Pre-Departure Orientation Seminar (PDOS) and Post-Arrival Orientation Seminar (PAOS).
 It aims to change how OFWs and their family’s behavior on finances from being spenders to savers, investors, and business owners.

 It also helps OFWs to have the capability to sustain their financial health at the same time contribute to the national economy while having to live with their families in the Philippines.
-They are producing videos and training guides to help the OFWs become financially literate and educated.
+They are producing financial literacy videos and training guides to help the OFWs spend their money wisely.

 Financial Literacy knows to spend and save money properly.
 Many OFWs who are unsuccessful in their overseas journey have little knowledge of proper spending and saving.
 The Filipino has the mindset that “What is left, is saved.
 If there’s none left, then there’s nothing to be saved.”